 Australian Apprenticeships and Traineeships Information Service (AATIS)

-The Australian Apprenticeship and Traineeships Information Service (AATIS) is a Commonwealth-funded service that provides online access to Australian Apprenticeships training information, job and training package pathway charts and marketing resources for Australian Apprenticeships Centres, registered training organisations and other stakeholders.
+The Australian Apprenticeships and Traineeships Information Service (AATIS) is a Commonwealth-funded service that provides online access to Australian Apprenticeships training information, job and training package pathway charts and marketing resources for registered training organisations and other stakeholders.
 The service was previously called NATINFO.

 Pre-apprenticeships and pre-traineeships